 What do these companies have in common: Amoco (oil), Bethlehem Steel (steel), Compaq (computers), Saab (cars), Lehman Brothers (investments), PanAm (air carrier), F.W.
-Woolworth (retailer).
-Polaroid (instant film)?
-Well they all vanished.
+Woolworth (retailer), Polaroid (instant film)?
+Well, they all vanished.
 Disappeared.
 You will know many examples yourself.
 All of these companies were once very big, global operating companies.
 Some were disrupted like Compaq (the same happened to IBM, but it reinvented itself), others were mismanaged (like Saab and Compaq.
-Compaq’s CEO Eckard Pfeiffer is on Wall Street’s list of worst CEOs in American history) or failed to respond quickly to available data on customers and markets (like Polaroid).
+Compaq’s CEO Eckhard Pfeiffer is on Wall Street’s list of worst CEOs in American history) or failed to respond quickly to available data on customers and markets (like Polaroid).

-In the mind map presented five important factors companies need to address are visualized.
+In the mind, the map presented there are five important factors companies need to address.
 I am not saying the five most important ones, but important they are.
 Like collaboration.
-Creating a collaborative organization is not an option anymore, it is must.
-Not only within the company, but beyond its borders.
+Creating a collaborative organization is not an option anymore, it is a must.
+Not only within the company but beyond its borders as well.

-Big Bang Disruption: Strategy in the Age of Devastating Innovation (Larry Downes and Paul Nunes Penguin, 2014)
+Big Bang Disruption: Strategy in the Age of Devastating Innovation by Larry Downes and Paul Nunes – published by Penguin in 2014.

 About the author

 Hans Buskes is a business consultant, marketing communications manager and mind mapper.
 He’s author of several mind map books and mind map blogger on Mastermindmaps.